felixfavour/cow-website/content/blog/projecting-your-live-display-on-secondary-monitor.md

 Before you click the **“Go Live”** button, ensure the following:

-1. You are connected to a Secondary Display
+1. You are connected to a Secondary Display (with the display extended)
 2. Your slide schedule contains active slides
 3. You have selected a live slide in your slide schedule
 4. You have positioned the Control Center on your Primary Display